108

-Right before school starts I always get an urge to deep-clean my house.
+Right before school starts I always get the urge to deep-clean my house.
 During this phase I start doing “deep-cleaning things”, like spraying my upholstery for a fresh scent.
 There’s a small issue, however: I do not like the smell of store-bought upholstery sprays.
 They are so strong and have a fake chemically smell to them.
 So, before I put myself through another round of spraying stuff I don’t love, I thought I’d try my hand at making my own DIY upholstery spray.

 - Distilled Water